swaptacular/swpt_accounts/protocol.rst

 negligible_amount : float
    The maximum amount that can be considered negligible.
-This MUST be a non-negative number.
+This MUST be a *finite* non-negative number.
 It can be used to: 1) decide whether an account can be safely deleted; 2) decide whether an incoming transfer is insignificant.

 config_flags : int32
    Account configuration bit-flags.
 Different server implementations